DominikGuzei/flawless.css/README.md

 Visions for the Future
 ----

-If anyone is interested in collaborating: I’m planing a website (ala jQuery’s) where people can upload custom modules along with some docs or advice.
-I think this could become **the** next big movement toward pleasant webdesign, just as jQuery opened up Javascript to new audiences.
+If anyone is interested in collaborating: I’m planing a website (ala jQuery’s) for people to upload custom modules along with some docs and advice.
+I think this could become **the** next big movement toward pleasant webdesign (much like jQuery opened up Javascript to new audiences).

 And of course, I’d love to see you in the team for making the framework better!